The Real AI Fight: Stop Helping the Hyperscalers Win

 The Only Way Out Is Through

-Here's what Doctorow tragically doesn't understand: By discouraging individual AI use, he's ensuring the hyperscalers win.
+But here's the tragedy: by discouraging individual AI use, he's ensuring the hyperscalers win.

 The solution isn't to avoid AI.
 The solution is radical decentralization and individual empowerment.